sadief/lighthouse-labs-lectures/learning-new-lanuages/class-notes.md

 # W9D1 Learning a new Language/Framework on the Job
 # Ft.
 Golang

-Today we talked about Golang but with the context of how to learn a new language when you're on the job.
+I guarantee that there will be something in your new dev job that is strange an unfamiliar.
+Whether that's a language, framework or piece of technology that you've never worked with before, the point is that Lighthouse has set you up to be able to learn on your feet quickly.
+Here's some tips for approaching this in a new job.
+I've used Go as an example, partly because it's a pretty cool language, and partly because it's the language I had to learn on the job.

-The recording will be updated at some point today - I just need to stitch it together and upload due to the laptop crashes.
+The recording will be updated at some point today - I just need to stitch the videos together and upload due to the laptop crashes.

 Also, the bug we saw at the very end was down to this: